-- I1-3 to 7 are outlines of usability requirements that have to be defined in detail during the proof of concept.
-For instance the precise test tasks have to be defined and the numbers in column 2 must be defined. - I1-3 checks that after the planned introduction, users can carry out their tasks with minimal support from others. - I1-4 checks that error messages are usable.
+I1-3 to 7 are outlines of usability requirements that have to be defined in detail during the proof of concept.
+For instance the precise test tasks have to be defined and the numbers in column 2 must be defined.

+As an alternative, we can in I1-3 agree that all important usability problems are treated as system errors, assessed and prioritized (see K3).

+I1-3 checks that after the planned introduction, users can carry out their tasks with minimal support from others.

+I1-4 checks that error messages are usable.
 Why is this necessary when we have checked that users can carry out their tasks?
 Because users only encounter a few error messages during the test tasks.
-I1-4 makes it possible to test more messages, also those that rarely occur. - I1-5 says that it must be possible to operate the system without a mouse, and users must learn it on their own.
-For some systems this is irrelevant, of course. - I1-6 deals with large systems that typical users cannot learn on their own.
+I1-4 makes it possible to test more messages, also those that rarely occur.

+I1-5 says that it must be possible to operate the system without a mouse, and users must learn it on their own.
+This requirement is obviously often irrelevant, e.g. on a web-site for the public or in a mobile application.

+I1-6 deals with large systems that typical users cannot learn on their own.
 Traditionally, customers ask for courses that all users must take, but it is often an expensive and inefficient approach.
 Instead we ask for ways the super-users can learn the system and then train other users.
 One way is to provide courses for the super users.
-In J2-1 we ask the supplier to run such courses. - I1-7 deals with efficiency for the frequent user.
-During the early usability tests, we may get a feeling for how fast users should be able to work, but we cannot measure it until the system is ready.
+In J2-1 we ask the supplier to run such courses.

+I1-7 deals with efficiency for the frequent user.
+During the early usability tests, we may get a feeling for how fast users should be able to work, but we cannot measure it until the system is almost ready.